 Trash-cli : A Commandline Trashcan For Unix-like Systems

 We all know that when we delete a file/folder, they will be moved to a temporary location called ‘Trash’ or ‘Recycle bin’.
 We can either delete the contents of Trash permanently or restore them if we need them later.
 This is how we use graphical Trashcans.
 However, If you’re a heavy command-line user and looking for a command-line alternative way to use Trashcan from the Terminal, you need to check ‘Trash-cli’ utility.
-Trash-cli is a command-line trashcan for Unix-like systems.
-It uses the same trashcan used by GNOME, KDE, and XFCE, but you use it from the Terminal.
+Trash-cli is a commandline trashcan for Unix-like systems.
+It uses the same trashcan used by GNOME, KDE, and XFCE, but we can use it right from the Terminal.
 Using trash-cli, we can delete, restore items as the way we do in the graphical Trashcan.

 In this brief tutorial, we will be discussing how to install and use ‘Trash-cli’ utility in Linux.

 Trash-cli : A Commandline Trashcan (Recycle Bin) For Unix-like Systems